Master the Oklahoma Twister Quilt Block: A Confident Beginner's Guide to Perfect Pinwheels 🌀

 • HST - half square triangles

-1/4" SA are used through this tutorial.
+A 1/4" SA is used through this tutorial.

 When instructed to press, first press the patches in the closed position just as they came off your sewing machine.
 This sets the seam, melding the fibers of the threads into the fibers of the fabric.